tobek/laminae/all.md

 what is nature of LGP vs CGP, is it suffering vs none (pure peace), or suffering vs. "struggle" with no risk of failure.

-- suffering vs struggle gives opportunity for hyper-optimized LGP struggle, but CGP might not hyper optimize cause C (although i guess could by evolutionary methods)
+- suffering vs struggle (effort) gives opportunity for hyper-optimized LGP struggle, but CGP might not hyper optimize cause C (although i guess could by evolutionary methods)
 - what are other solutions to happiness without suffering?
 - maybe CGP has like real pain and risk of failure, violence, gritty. but it's not as absolute a difference
 - maybe it's about positive vs. negative consequence? although "you lost the competition" which i can imagine in LGP with struggle, is kind of a negative consequence.